Oakland-Outreach-Shindig/.github/profile/README.md

 * Midnight926 - Adam Ortiz
 * GrantHoff - Grant Hoffman
 * TheMissingMilk - Brendan Last
+* Brett hasnt made a github yet

-# If you are from AM Programming trying to spy on us.
+# If you are from AM Programming and are trying to spy on us.
 LEAVE, there is nothing here for you to see.